allista/hangar/README.md

 #Acknowledgements#

+First of, I want to thank my beloved wife for her support and understanding.
+This work takes much time...

-First of, I want to thank [Taniwha](https://github.com/taniwha-qf) for inspiration and advice.
+I also want to thank [Taniwha](https://github.com/taniwha-qf) for inspiration and advice.

 And here're the mods which sources provided me with an understanding of how KSP API works.
 And with working solutions in some cases.
 In no particular order: